According to Wikipedia,

 Norbert Elias was a German sociologist who later became a British citizen.
 He is especially famous for his theory of civilizing/decivilizing processes.
-Biography Elias was born on 22 June 1897 in Breslau in Prussia's Silesia Province to Hermann and Sophie Gallewski .
-His father was a businessman in the textile industry.
-After passing the abitur in 1915 he volunteered for the German army in World War I and was employed as a telegrapher, first at the Eastern front, then at the Western front.
+Biography Elias was born on 22 June 1897 in Breslau in Prussia's Silesia Province to Hermann Elias and Sophie Elias, née Gallewski .
+His father was a native of Kempen and a businessman in the textile industry.
+His mother was a native of the Jewish community of Breslau itself.
+After passing the abitur in 1915, Norbert Elias volunteered for the German army in World War I and was employed as a telegrapher, first at the Eastern front, then at the Western front.
 After suffering a nervous breakdown in 1917, he was declared unfit for service and was posted to Breslau as a medical orderly.
 The same year, Elias began studying philosophy, psychology and medicine at the University of Breslau, in addition spending a term each at the universities of Heidelberg and Freiburg in 1919 and 1920.
 He quit medicine in 1919 after passing the preliminary examination .
 To finance his studies after his father's fortune had been reduced by hyperinflation, he took up a job as the head of the export department in a local hardware factory 1922.
 In 1924, he graduated with a doctoral dissertation in philosophy entitled Idee und Individuum supervised by Richard Hönigswald, a representative of neo-Kantianism.
 Disappointed about the absence of the social aspect from neo-Kantianism, which had led to a serious dispute with his supervisor about his dissertation, Elias decided to turn to sociology for his further studies.

 Norbert Elias is affiliated with the following schools: